shieldgenerator7/DnD-Stories/Wyl/Wyl Magic System Simple.md

 When a spell says “grant [target] resist to…”, it follows these rules:

--   It requires 1wyl to grant 1 creature or object 1 resist to 1 type of damage or effect for 1 hour
 -   Resist reduces damage taken.
     -   Resist ratio = `100 / (100 + resist)`
     -   Multiply the resist ratio by the incoming damage, and you get the damage taken